alexy/fundata1/README.markdown

 Karmic Social Capital Benchmark
 -------------------------------

 We provide textual documents in the Markdown format.
-While being just plain `.txt` documents, they look best when rendered with markdown-aware tools -- e.g. on `github` this `README.markdown` can be seen at [github as fundata1](http://github/alexy/fundata1).
+While being just plain `.txt` documents, they look best when rendered with markdown-aware tools -- e.g. on `github` this `README.markdown` can be seen at [http://github.com/alexy/fundata1](http://github.com/alexy/fundata1).

 _FunData_ is a functional data shootout.
 The current shootout, the very first one, is for processing real-world Twitter data.